dghernandez/decomotor/README.md

 ```
 This program generates as output the performance of the method and append the result to a file in the "resdump/res_synth/" folder.
 Within this program, there are options to generate samples from different distributions.

-[comment]: # ## Contributing

-[comment]: # Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details